Sferratore/CookieClickerBot/README.md

 # Description
-CookieClickerBot a bot developed to automate the Cookie Clicker game.
+CookieClickerBot is a bot developed to automate the Cookie Clicker game.
 The bot clicks on the cookie.
 This program has been developed using TDD (Test Driven Development).

 # Requirements